SpanishPear/calare/README.md

 Calare is a Tool designed for UNSW Tutors who are looking for a way to export their teaching timetable to an ICS file.

+## Assumptions

-It works under the assumption that you teach a 1 hour tutorial, followed by a 2 hour lab.
+Calare works under the assumption that you teach a 1 hour tutorial, followed by a 2 hour lab.

-To edit these assumptions, see constants.py

-It also does not schedule classes for midsemester break (week 6).
+It also does not schedule classes for midsemester break (currently set to week 6).

+To edit these assumptions, see [constants.py](https://github.com/MrSpanishPear/calare/blob/master/constants.py)

 Additionally, this tool currently only works for offerings that are in the range:
 ```